endlessm/hack-web/docs/TOOLBOX.md

 ## Connecting to / synching with hackable-app changes

-There's a reducer in the store to track the state of the iframed APP, that reducer has the key 'game'.
+There's a reducer in the store to track the state of the iframed APP, that reducer has the key 'hackableApp'.

 There are two utility functions to sync the APP with this state in the store that are located in `src/ui/toolbox/tools.jsx`: